Chin Kung: Understanding of Buddhism

+Chin Kung taught that practicing Pure Land Buddhism was the "best path to salvation."

+In his view, salvation depends on one's own actions, and clerical mediation plays no role.
+Thus, he contended that lay Buddhists could achieve greater spiritual enlightenment than monastics, that lay Buddhists could teach Buddha dharma to monks, and that lay Buddhists could build and manage temples.

 Chin Kung categorized Buddhism in practice into four different types.
 First, traditional Buddhism, the teachings of Buddha Shakyamuni, which is very rare in our days.
 Second, religious Buddhism, which does not represent the real Buddhism but has become recognized by the society, as temples nowadays no longer practice intense teachings and meditation as they once did.
 Third, academic Buddhist studies as taught in many universities today, where Buddhism is treated purely as a philosophy.
 This is not comprehensive as the dharma covers everything essential to human beings.
 Finally, the total degeneration of Buddhism into a cult, which came into being in the late 20th century, and does great harm to society.
 Chin Kung tried to correct these misunderstandings and lead the public back to the original form of Buddhism as taught by Sakyamuni Buddha.

 Death

 After 62 years of expounding Buddhism, Chin Kung retired from teaching in 2021 and resigned from all of his positions in April 2022.
 He died at the age of 95 on 26 July 2022 in Tainan, Taiwan.